Skip to main content

 Description: This large area of now predominantly intertidal mudflat has an uncertain history due to contradictory or vague records.
 It is possible that a marsh existed c1900 over this extent, due to the blocking of an open channel originally here in the 1800s.
 Aerial photography shows more remaining patches and muddy outlines of the aforementioned lost marsh.
 The remaining marsh is in a few small fragments.

-The most upstream section is the base of the original ‘peninsula’, consisting of small stand of S21b Bolboschoenus with occasional saltmarsh species such as Puccinellia maritima and Plantago maritima.
-A similar community is found at the fragmented domed marsh on the inside bend in the shoreline, on the upstream fragment there is a stand of Phragmites reed, on the downstream fragment the Bolboschoenus patch is retreating as evidenced by the dead tubers in the sediment which are now colonised by fucoid seaweeds.
+The most upstream section is the base of the original ‘peninsula’, consisting of small stand of S21b sea club rushwith occasional saltmarsh species such as saltmarsh grass and sea plantain (Plantago maritima).
+A similar community is found at the fragmented domed marsh on the inside bend in the shoreline, on the upstream fragment there is a stand of common reed, on the downstream fragment the sea club rush patch is retreating as evidenced by the dead tubers in the sediment which are now colonised by brown seaweeds.
 At the lower edge of the now absent peninsula is a small section of fringing marsh leading to Sharpham point

 The marsh is anecdotally reported to have reached a further 10m into the estuary during the 1960s; however the transport of Timber on 70m long vessels between the 1960s and mid 1990s is reported to have severely damaged the marsh due to boat wake.
 This appears to now be a relatively stable system but provides an opportunity for significant habitat restoration.
 T